Joseph-Édouard Cauchon

+Early life and education

-Born to a well-established family of seigneurs, Cauchon received a classical education at the Petit Séminaire of Quebec from 1830 to 1839, and subsequently studied law.
+Born in Quebec City to a well-established family of seigneurs, Joseph-Édouard's parents were Joseh Cauchon, a joiner, and Marguerite Vallée.

+Cauchon received a classical education at the Petit Séminaire of Quebec from 1830 to 1839, and subsequently studied law.

+Early career

 He was called to the Quebec bar in 1843, but never practised.
 Instead he turned to journalism, working for Le Canadien from 1841 to 1842, and launching his own Le Journal de Québec in December of the latter year.
 This paper was known for its sharp political wit and generally supported Louis-Hippolyte Lafontaine's French Canadian Reformers during its early years.

 In 1841, he published an elementary treatise of physics entitled Notions élémentaires de physique, avec planches à l'usage des maisons d'éducation.